UPPMAX/R-python-julia-matlab-HPC/docs/matlab/load_runMatlab.rst

 Different recommended procedures for each HPC center:
   - **UPPMAX and HPC2N**: use module system to load at command line
-  - **LUNARC**: recommended to use Desktop On-Demand menu, but interactive command line available
+  - **LUNARC**: recommended to use Desktop On-Demand menu, but interactive and non-interactive command lines available

 Most HPC centres in Sweden is using the same or similar module system for their software.
 The difference lies in which modules are installed and their versions/naming.
 The general examples below will be the same for all/most HPC centres in Sweden - the specific names for the modules will vary a little.

 .. objectives::

-   - Show how to load Matlab
+   - Show how to load MATLAB
-   - Show how to run Matlab scripts and start the Matlab user interface
+   - Show how to run MATLAB scripts and start the MATLAB graphical user interface (GUI)

 .. admonition:: Short cheat sheet
     :class: dropdown